 - Voice Over Recording

 CONCEPT DEVELOPMENT — Capturing the students’ stories in their own voices held a lot of weight in the concept development.
-We were tasked with capturing their experiences and personalities authentically, in a series of animations that promotes UL as a first choice for prospective undergraduate students.
+We were commissioned with capturing their experiences and personalities authentically, in a series of animations that promotes UL as a first choice for prospective undergraduate students.
 In response to this, we adopted a collage and illustrative approach for the animation treatment, injecting the animations with a vibrant and playful tone that helps combat any sense of worry or anxiety prospective students may feel.
 This opened up opportunities for us to utilise the students’ own imagery, allowing us to navigate the viewer through the lens of the students’ first-hand experiences.